tomatohater/carbonmeter-ext/README.md

 ## Local installation

 This extension has been submitted to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and is currently under review.
-You can still install the extension in Developer mode by pulling down this code repo and installing `src` directory as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/).
+You can still test the extension in Developer mode by pulling down this code repo and installing the `src` directory as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/).

 ## Acknowledgment